JEP draft: Code reflection (Incubator)

 Testing

 Testing will focus on a suite of unit tests for the compiler and runtime that give high modeling coverage and code coverage.
-Where possible we try to operationally reuse code reflection APIs, such as when storing and loading models in class files.
+Where possible we try to operationally reuse code reflection features, such as when storing and loading models in class files.

 Risks and Assumptions